 The Unscarcity project is one such framework.
 It treats AGI not as a distant science fiction scenario but as an imminent reality requiring immediate institutional preparation.
 The Labor Cliff doesn’t care about political cycles or corporate quarterly reports.
 It’s coming when the math works out—and the math is working out faster than almost anyone expected.

-We have perhaps five to ten years to build the transition infrastructure.
+We have perhaps three to seven years to build the transition infrastructure.
 That’s not long.
 But it’s enough—if we stop debating whether the future is coming and start designing what we want it to look like when it arrives.

 References